 THIS NOTICE IS A DISCLOSURE OF SELLER’S KNOWLEDGE OF THE CONDITION OF THE PROPERTY AS OF THE DATE SIGNED BY SELLER AND IS NOT A SUBSTITUTE FOR ANY INSPECTIONS OR WARRANTIES THE PURCHASER MAY WISH TO OBTAIN.
 IT IS NOT A WARRANTY OF ANY KIND BY SELLER OR SELLER’S AGENTS.

-The case of Comel v.
-Birdwell, 2014 WL 4347815 (Tex.App.—Eastland 2014) imposes a duty on the seller to update the Seller’s Disclosure under certain stated circumstances, namely, if a confidential or fiduciary relationship exists; when the seller has already disclosed part of the issue (then the rest of it must be disclosed); when a prior representation by the seller would be untrue or misleading without further explanation; and in the case of partial disclosure when that partial disclosure creates a false impression in the mind of the buyer.
-Practice note: silence may be considered misleading!
+A relevant case is Comel v.
+Birdwell, 2014 WL 4347815 (Tex.App.—Eastland 2014), which finds a duty on the part of the seller to update the Seller’s Disclosure Notice in certain specific circumstances: if a confidential or fiduciary relationship exists; when the seller has already disclosed part of the issue (then the rest of it must be disclosed); when a prior representation by the seller would be untrue or misleading without further explanation; and in the case of partial disclosure when that partial disclosure creates a false impression in the mind of the buyer.

-Two additional important points.
-Firstly, inclusion of an “as is” clause in the contract does not relieve a seller of the obligation to disclose material facts (Ritchey v.
+Two additional points: firstly, inclusion of an “as is” clause (no matter how extensive) does not relieve the seller of the obligation to disclose material facts (Ritchey v.
 Pinnell, 357 S.W.3d 410 (Tex.App.—Texarkana 2012, no pet.).
 A skillful lawyer cannot draft his way around the duty of seller disclosure in a residential transaction.
 It simply will not go away.
 Secondly, merely giving the buyer a copy of an expert report on a certain condition (termites, for example) does not eliminate the requirement that the seller disclose what he knows about that condition (Lawrence v.
 Kinser, Tex.App.—Dallas 2011, no pet. h.).

 The Deceptive Trade Practices-Consumer Protection Act (DTPA)

 Cases applying the DTPA consistently declare that real estate is a “consumer good” as that term is defined in the statute.
 Chastain v.
 Koonce, 700 S.W.2d 579, 582 (Tex.
 1985).
 The DTPA therefore applies to residential real estate transactions.

-A key part of the DTPA (Business & Commerce Code section 17.46 declares that “false, misleading, or deceptive acts or practices in the conduct of any trade or business are hereby declared unlawful. . . .”
+A key part of the DTPA (Business & Commerce Code Section 17.46) declares that “false, misleading, or deceptive acts or practices in the conduct of any trade or business are hereby declared unlawful. . . .”
 Also expressly stated to be unlawful are misrepresenting the characteristics and uses of a particular item; representing that goods or services are of a particular quality and standard when they are not; advertising with intent not to sell as advertised; and failing to disclose information in an attempt to induce the consumer into buying.

-Bottom line: affirmative misrepresentations or failure by a seller to disclose known material adverse conditions and defects are violations of the DTPA.
-The key question for a court that later looks at the case is whether or not the seller’s misrepresentation or failure to disclose would have influenced an ordinary buyer’s decision to buy or not buy.
+Bottom line: misrepresentations or failure by a seller to disclose known material defects and adverse conditions affecting residential real property are violations of the DTPA.
+The key question for a court is whether or not a seller’s knowing misrepresentation or failure to disclose could reasonably have influenced an ordinary buyer’s decision to buy or not buy the property.

-The ordinary activities of attorneys and real estate brokers fall within the professional services exemption of Section 17.49(c), an exemption that is lost, however, in cases of fraud or misrepresentation.
+The ordinary activities of attorneys and real estate brokers fall within the professional services exemption of Section 17.49(c) of the DTPA, an exemption that is lost, however, in cases of fraud or misrepresentation.
 This is a consistent theme in Texas business and property law: edgy practices may be permissible, but if actual fraud is involved then the jig is up.

 (a) Fraud in a transaction involving real estate or stock in a corporation or joint stock company consists of a